beyondmeh/dotfiles/README.md

 - `encrypt`: Wrapper for GPG symmetric encryption using AES256
 - `extract`: Wrapper to extract from many archives
 - `freedns-client`: DDNS client for [afraid.org](https://freedns.afraid.org/)
-- *fun/*
-    - `busy`: Look busy to those annoying people who shoulder surf
-	- `disco`: Randomly colored lights in the terminal.
-For a more wholesome experience, [play this](https://www.youtube.com/watch?v=A_sY2rjxq6M) simultaneously
-	- `quotes`: Random curated quotes in a easy to understand all-in-one format (compared to [fortune](https://en.wikipedia.org/wiki/Fortune_%28Unix%29))
 - `gpg-export-key`: Backup both the public and secret key for a given GPG key
 - `image-avg-color`: Find the average color of an image; useful for website development and theme building
 - `letsencrypt`: Renew SSL certs for my domains using certbot